Reverse Mortgage California Guide

 4. What is the HomeSafe refinance closing cost test?

-Answer: A HomeSafe refinance closing cost test requires the increase in available loan proceeds to exceed five times the new closing costs.
+Answer: For Riverside borrowers, a HomeSafe refinance closing cost test requires the increase in available loan proceeds to exceed five times the new closing costs.

 How this looks in practice